hassaanQadir/chargemaster/README.md

-# What is  onlinechargemaster.com?
+# What is the onlinechargemaster?

-This website allows users to search for a medical procedure and receive a list of nearby hospitals, ranked by price for that procedure.
-Currently functionality is limited to California and the website is pretty ugly, but if you're in California, we got your back!
+This website allows users in California to search for a medical procedure and receive a list of nearby hospitals, ranked by price for that procedure.

 # Notes on onlinechargemaster v1.0.0